AnonymousMeerkat/nightmare/README.md

 ## About ##

-Nightmare was created by Anonymous Meerkat for Ule's Silent Ponyville.
-Because of this, this is not a generic game engine, and is specialized for making games similar to Silent Ponyville.
+Nightmare is a 2D game engine written in C

 ## Prerequisites ##

 You'll need these following tools/libraries:

   * CMake (and a build system that cmake can generate to)
-  * One of the following:
+  * One (or more) of the following:
     - SDL 1.2
     - SDL 2
     - Xlib